bringauto/fleet-management-http-api/docs/data_manipulation.md

 ### Post

 Requirements:
-- Unique ID.
+- A unique ID.

 Result:
-- Platform HW ID is created.
+- An Platform HW ID is created.

 ### Delete